 Zoning is done by simply adding an in-line motorised damper into the ducting that supplies the outlet/s that you wish to control the airflow output.
 The motorised damper can be controlled by a wall mounted switch in the room, or via a centralised controller.
 Some ducted systems also allow Wi-Fi control with a centralised zone controller for remote access to turn zones on or off from a smartphone app.

 While traditional zone control options only allow "on" or "off" control, some increasingly sophisticated systems are now being developed that allow the motorsied damper to be set at a range of positions between fully closed and fully opened which would allow additional control over the amount of airflow going into a room and therefore give better control of the temperature in the zone.

 A ducted system with zone control will typically need around 50% of the outlets to remain open to airflow to ensure that enough air can freely move through the system.
-Even if 50% of the outlets are open the system may also need to be set to a low fan speed to prevent any excess air flow issues from occurring.
+Even if 50% of the outlets are open the system may also need to be set to a low fan speed or need an additional overflow outlet to prevent any excess air flow issues from occurring.

 With some careful design considerations such as over-sizing the ducting and outlets to allow for the situations when zoning may increase airflow beyond the normal design allowance, potentially including a 'spill over' zone such as in a hallway where any excess airflow may possibly be diverted to if required, and having a good understanding of how to set the system fan speed during zoned operation, then zoning can provide some benefits such as allowing un-used spaces to not have heating or cooling if this is not wanted.